CleverRaven/Cataclysm-DDA/lore-background.md

 - Research into pilotable robot exoskeletons results in the first large production robotic suit for cargo handling.
 It remains prohibitively expensive for most applications.
 These suits use a simplified fuel cell design from the dimensional craft, but not all the raw materials needed have yet been synthesized, so the efficiency is much lower.

 #### YEAR -15 (+/- 5 years)
-- Improved fuel cell designs make solar-electric cars a viable alternative to gasoline.
-The first privately made electric cars are announced.
-The leading electric car companies could, with enough information, be tracked back to the shell companies created to launder wealth obtained through portal research.
 - Artificial intelligence using dimensional probability heuristics is developed.
 This is an AI that can simulate deductive reasoning by scanning several adjacent realities to create a realistic estimation of the outcome of an action, quite analogous to human deductive reasoning.
 In a small scale this is surprisingly efficient.
 These technologies are novel but were derived from concepts laid out in the dimensional craft.

 #### YEAR -8